dart-lang/build/build_config/README.md

   type.
 For instance a compiler must run after any Builder which can produce `.dart` outputs or those libraries can't be compiled.
 This option should be rare.
 Defaults to an empty list.
+- **runs_before**: Optional, list of Builder keys.
+If a Builder is producing outputs which are intended to be inputs to other Builders they may be specified here.
+This guarantees that the specified Builders will be ordered later than this one.
+This will not cause Builders to be applied if they would not otherwise run, it only affects ordering.
 - **is_optional**: Optional, boolean.
 Specifies whether a Builder can be run lazily, such that it won't execute until one of it's outputs is requested by a later Builder.
 This option should be rare.
 Defaults to `False`.